Deniece Williams: Becoming established (1975–1987)

-Gospel period (1980-1987)
+Gospel (1980–1987)

 Although Williams had recorded one inspirational song on almost each of her mainstream albums, it was in 1980 that her musical career path began to change favoring Gospel music.
 Williams joined with friends Philip Bailey of Earth, Wind & Fire fame, Billy Davis and Marilyn McCoo to present a gospel show at The Roxy, a popular Los Angeles club: "Jesus at the Roxy".
 Williams later reported that "God did something miraculous.
 Over three hundred people were saved."
 In 1985, at the 27th Annual Grammy Awards, Williams sang an a cappella version of her 1977 composition "God Is Amazing", a Gospel song, rather than her No. 1 song "Let's Hear It for the Boy", much to her record company's disdain.

 During 1986, her first gospel studio album, So Glad I Know, was released on Sparrow Records, and got to No. 6 on the Billboard Top Christian Albums chart and was nominated for Best Gospel Performance, Female Grammy.
 "They Say", a duet with Sandi Patti, Williams won the Grammy Award for Best Gospel Vocal Performance by a Duo or Group, Choir or Chorus and for "I Surrender All", she won the Grammy Award for Best Soul Gospel Performance, Female.

-R&B and Jazz (1987-2000)
+R&B, Gospel and Jazz (1987–2000)

 During 1987 she released her tenth studio album, Water Under the Bridge, which rose to No. 39 on the Billboard Top R&B Albums chart.
 "Never Say Never" reached No. 6 on the Billboard Hot R&B Songs chart and No. 23 on the Billboard Dance Club Songs chart.

 A year later she released her follow-up studio album, As Good As It Gets, which rose to No. 48 on the Billboard Top R&B Albums chart.
 "I Can't Wait" charted at No. 8 on the Billboard Hot R&B Songs chart.
-Another single, "This Is As Good As It Gets", rose to No. 29 on the Billboard Hot R&B Songs chart.
+Another single, "This Is as Good as It Gets", rose to No. 29 on the Billboard Hot R&B Songs chart.

 During 1989, she issued her second Gospel album Special Love.

 That album reached No. 11 on the Billboard Top Christian Albums chart.

-Williams went on to appear on Nancy Wilson's 1990 LP A Lady with a Song, George Duke's 1992 album Snapshot, Stevie Wonder's 1995 LP Conversation Peace and Spyro Gyra's 1995 album Love & Other Obsessions.
+Williams went on to appear on Nancy Wilson's 1990 LP A Lady with a Song, George Duke's 1992 album Snapshot, Stevie Wonder's 1995 LP Conversation Peace, and Spyro Gyra's 1995 album Love & Other Obsessions.
 During 1999 she released another Gospel album, This Is My Song, on Harmony Records.
 The album rose to No. 14 on the Billboard Top Gospel Albums chart.
-As well This Is My Song won a Grammy Award for Best Pop/Contemporary Gospel Album.
+This Is My Song also won a Grammy Award for Best Pop/Contemporary Gospel Album.